Dumping a complete database using SQL injection [updated 2021]

 The above URL is an In-band SQLI vulnerable practice site.
 We can get these practice sites from Google.

-By accessing the URL, the browser displays the home page as shown in figure (a):
+By accessing the URL, the browser displays the home page as shown in Figure 1:

-Now let us try to confirm the vulnerability by simply adding a single quote at the end of the URL:
+Now let’s try to confirm the vulnerability by simply adding a single quote at the end of the URL:

-The above URL shows an error on the web page, saying “Error in your SQL Syntax”.
+The above URL shows an error on the web page saying “Error in your SQL Syntax”.
 This is because of an extra single quote (‘) that we have entered through the URL into the query in the background.
-So by seeing the error we can understand that the URL is vulnerable to In-band SQLI.
-Figure (b) shows you the error occurred due to concatenating the special character (‘).
+So by seeing the error, we can understand that the URL is vulnerable to in-band SQLI.
+Figure 2 shows you the error occurred due to concatenating the special character (‘).

 Now we will not be able to access the page, because the condition “1=0” is always false.
-Figure (c) shows the page when accessed with the false condition.
+Figure 3 shows the page when accessed with the false condition.

 Then we can confirm that the URL is vulnerable to SQLI.